rhodyprog4ds/BrownFall22/portfolio/check1ideas.md

 Write a blog post styled Notebook that compares or analyzes something, for example:
 - how do different ways of loading data compare
 - describe best practices you've learned and show why they're good with examples

-## Diagrams and images

-Produce diagrams that illustrates a concept (this might be a part of a skill).
-Provide a good description of what it is and what code accompanies it.

 ### Correction & Reflection